GODS & ACRONS

 GODDESS MARÁHADAR, GUARDIAN OF THE LAIENÜRIMIM

-Considered one of the main goddesses, Maráhadar holds an important position in the High Council of the Gods at Mount Naumathar.
-Her significance is unparalleled, as she has been entrusted with the protection of the six worlds - continents - created by Naumathar.
-Long after their discovery, Maráhadar was tasked by Naumathar and Thuror to protect and guard the Nine Black Portals - the Laienürimim - that were scattered across the six worlds, shortly after each one's creation.
-However, before Maráhadar assumed this responsibility, the entrances to the Laienürimim were protected and guarded by the Nine Guardians known as Koluns-kand.
-The Koluns-kand were created by Naumathar when he realized that the Black Portals led to other places inhabited by monsters and abominable creatures that did not belong to the worlds he intended to populate.
-For this reason, the Laienürimim were handed over to the goddess Maráhadar, who, after much study, closed the passages and wrote what became known as "The Secret of the Nine Black Portals'' in the Book of Laienürimim.
-Among the nine portals, Entharin was the largest and most concerning, as it led to an unexplored world dominated by darkness and shadows.
-To close it, Maráhadar used a unique secret that, although she did not know at that time, would have repercussions for her descendant and daughter, the goddess Maráhathas, many Eras later.
-The care taken by Maráhadar was crucial, as the Black Portals opened passages to places never experienced by the gods.
+Considered one of the foremost goddesses, Maráhadar holds a significant position in the High Council of the Gods on Mount Naumathar.
+Her role is unparalleled, as she was entrusted with the protection of the six worlds, continents, created by Naumathar.
+Long after they were discovered, Maráhadar was tasked by Naumathar and Thuror with the protection and guardianship of the Nine Black Portals, the Laienürimim, scattered across the six worlds, following the creation of each.
+Before Maráhadar assumed this responsibility, the entrances to the Laienürimim were safeguarded by the Nine Guardians, known as the Koluns-kand.
+These guardians were created by Naumathar when he realized the Black Portals led to places inhabited by abominable monsters and creatures that did not belong in the worlds he sought to populate.
+For this reason, the Laienürimim were entrusted to the goddess Maráhadar, who, after much study, sealed the passages, inscribing what came to be known as “The Secret of the Nine Black Portals” in the Book of the Laienürimim.
+Of all the nine portals, Entharin was the largest and the one that caused the greatest concern, as it led to an unexplored world ruled by darkness and shadow.
+To seal it, Maráhadar used a unique secret, one which, although unknown to her at the time, would resonate with her descendant and daughter, the goddess Maráhathas, many Ages later.
+The vigilance of Maráhadar was imperative, as the Black Portals opened gateways to places never traversed by the gods.
 Not even Naumathar knew exactly what lay within each of them.
-It was enough for Naumathar to enter Entharin to create the Nine Guardians.
-The Koluns-kand would remain vigilant until Maráhadar closed them.
-Unfortunately, many incidents occurred, and many creatures left their domains.
-Maráhadar created the Second Lineage of Oruthor when she was already united with Unöuthareb.
-Much later, they had a single daughter.
-She was named Maráhadar.
+It was upon Naumathar’s entry into Entharin that he created the Nine Guardians.
+The Koluns-kand would maintain their watch until Maráhadar sealed the portals.
+Unfortunately, many incidents occurred, allowing numerous creatures to escape their realms.
+Maráhadar created the Second Lineage of Oruthor after she had already united with Unöuthareb.
+Much later, they had a single daughter, whom they named Maráhadar.

 The care taken by Maráhadar was imperative, as the Black Portals opened passages to places never experienced by humans.
 Not even Naumathar knew exactly what lay within each of them.
 It was enough for Naumathar to enter just one of them to create the Koluns-kand, the Nine Guardians, until Maráhadar closed them after a few incidents, but not before many creatures had already left their domains.